SatoshiPortal/batcher/README.md

 - In the API response above, you get the time of the next batch etaSeconds.
 You can notify the user that the batch will be executed at the latest at that time (and possibly earlier).
 - If multiple payments are being made to a single Bitcoin address, batcher will aggregate the amounts and make a single payment to that Bitcoin address.
 This is not optional because Bitcoin Core would otherwise reject the transaction.
-- Once the amount or expiry time thresholds have been reached, Batcher will dispatch a request to the Bitcoin Core instance running in cyphernode to create and broadcast the transaction using the "send multi" Bitcoin Core RPC call.
+- Once the amount or expiry time thresholds have been reached, Batcher will dispatch a request to the Bitcoin Core instance running in cyphernode to create and broadcast the transaction using the `sendmany` Bitcoin Core RPC call.
-- In the API webhook notification, you will receive the information related to each Bitcoin payment as if it had been its own transaction.
-The transaction fees will have been adujsted "pro-rata" for each Bitcoin payment.
-This is meant to keep retro-compatibility with existing Cyphernode users which, when swtiching to batching, will not have to do anything else than call the new Batcher API instead of the "spend" API in Cyphernode.
+- In the API webhook notification, you will receive the information related to each Bitcoin payment as if it had been its own transaction (see below).

 #### Webhook notification sent to all the callback URLs submitted with payments to a batch